rapid7/IoTSeeker/README.md

 * Extensibility.
 So one doesn't need to change lots of code to add the support for a new IoT.

 The software has two parts.
-One is the device configuration file which is in JSON format,  the other is the scanner coded in perl that does scanning, device identification and logging under the control the device configuration.
+One is the device configuration file which is in JSON format,  the other is the scanner coded in perl that does scanning, device identification and logging under the control the device configuration file.

 This software uses the perl module AnyEvent for high parallelism and as a result, it only runs on Linux or Mac OS.